shruti2208k-cmd/shruti_github/README.md

 # shruti_github
 This is a tutorial practice of github.
+Author - Shruti Kumari